willfurnass/video4fuze/README.txt

 For any feedback, suggestions, or if you want to contribute with translations (it's very easy!) or coding, feel free to email me at <ssorgatem@esdebian.og>

+If you are using the "universal" distribution of video4fuze, in order for it to work you need on your system:

+* Python >=2.5, < 3.0
+* PyQt4 >= 4.5 (debian package: python-qt4)
+* PIL (Python Imaging Library) (debian package: python-imaging)

 To run video4fuze, just type:

     python video4fuze.pyw